Ethernet Virtual Private Network - EVPN

 - Dual-attached hosts via VXLAN active-active mode.
 MLAG synchronizes MAC addresses between the peer switches.

 - ARP/ND suppression is on VNIs by default, which enables VTEPs to suppress ARP flooding over VXLAN tunnels.

 - Exchange of static MAC addresses through EVPN.

 - Inter-subnet routing for both IPv4 and IPv6 hosts: Distributed symmetric routing between different subnets and centralized routing.

 - Prefix-based routing using EVPN type-5 routes (EVPN IP prefix route).

 - IPv6 tenant routing.

 - ECMP for overlay networks on NVIDIA Spectrum-A1 ASICs.
 ECMP occurs in the overlay when there are multiple next hops.

 - Head end replication is on by default.
-Cumulus Linux supports up to 128 VTEPs with head end replication.

 Cumulus Linux supports the EVPN address family with both eBGP and iBGP peering.
 If you configure underlay routing with eBGP, you can use the same eBGP session to carry EVPN routes.
 In a typical 2-tier Clos network where the leafs are VTEPs, if you use eBGP sessions between the leafs and spines for underlay routing, the same sessions exchange EVPN routes.
 The spine switches act as route forwarders and do not install any forwarding state as they are not VTEPs.
 When the switch exchanges EVPN routes over iBGP peering, you can use OSPF as the IGP or resolve next hops using iBGP.